Histoires 〉〉 Livres 〉〉 The King's Will 〉〉 The Sacrifice - Livre 1 〉〉 Chapitre 〉〉 Prologue

 “What does that mean?”
 Caden asked.

-“Oh, she will be impulsive, clever and strong-minded,” she continued, smiling down at the baby who was making sounds, sucking on her hand.
+“Oh, she will be impulsive, clever, and strong-minded,” she continued, smiling down at the baby, who was now making sounds and sucking on her hand.
 “I see passion, strength, beauty.”
-She put the sun pendant back and took a third piece of jewellery still around her neck.
-“Let’s go deeper,” she offered.
+She put the sun pendant back and took out a third piece of jewellery still around her neck.

-The pendant this time, a mere white pearl.
-She made it move up and down over the baby and she closed her eyes.
-When she opened them, her eyes were white.
-Caden immediately took a step forward to take his daughter back, worried, but Raelynn stopped him, taking his hand.
-“Wait, she is seeing something.”
+The pendant this time was a mere white pearl.
+She made it move up and down over the baby and then closed her eyes.
+When she opened them, her eyes had turned white.
+Caden immediately stepped forward to take his daughter back, worried, but Raelynn stopped him, grabbing his hand.

 Caden stood paralysed.
-He didn’t understand everything she was saying or what it meant but he was frightened.
+He didn’t understand everything she was saying or what it meant, but he was frightened.
 A man would take their daughter away from them.
 That would not happen.
 He would protect her with his life.

 The woman opened her eyes.
 “That’s it.
 You may leave.”

-Raelynn took their daughter, thanked the woman and headed towards the door.
-Like him, she seemed a little bit shaken by what she had heard.
-He wanted to leave when the woman prevented him from doing so.
-“Lord Ambrose, they are looking for her.
-They will come for her,” she revealed.
+Raelynn took their daughter, thanked the woman, and headed for the door.
+Like him, she seemed rather shaken by what she had heard.
+He was about to leave when the woman stopped him.

-Lord Ambrose didn’t answer and he followed his wife out of the house.
+Lord Ambrose didn’t answer and followed his wife out of the house.

 “Damn it.”

-Meloa went to the table, grabbed a piece of paper and a quill and started writing furiously.
-When she was done, she handed it to her servant.
-“We are leaving tonight, pack and go north find the elder give him that, he would know what to do.”
+Meloa went to the table, grabbed a piece of paper and a quill that she plunged into the ink and started writing furiously.
+When she was done, she handed the letter to her servant.

 “What about you?”

-“Burn it to the ground, erase it and us.”
+“Burn it to the ground.
+Erase it and us.”

 “You want people to believe we died in the fire?”